rfielding/microcms/README.md

 Install a react app in a tarball, or a simple html app.
 Install means to expect a tarball, and unpack it into the named directory.

 > in package.json, `homepage="."` so that the react app can be mounted anywhere in the tree.

+## Examples

+> All directories are created as a side-effect.
+But before or after uploading file, it's a TODO to be able to upload metadata such as permissions.
+In that case, upload permissions before files.

 ```
 (